heroku/semver.io/README.md

 semver.io is designed to work even if nodejs.org is down.
 If the GET request to [nodejs.org/dist/](http://nodejs.org/dist/) takes too long to resolve, this repo's `cache/node.html` file will be loaded instead.
-To update the cached file, run:
+To update the repo's cached file, run:

 ```
 npm run updateCache